dynamsoft-docs/barcode-reader-docs-mobile/programming/android/faq/no-camera-enhancer.md

 ---
 layout: default-layout
-title: Use CameraX or third-party camera modules - DBR Android FAQs.
+title: How can I use CameraX or third-party camera modules with Dynamsoft Barcode Reader?
 keywords: Dynamsoft Barcode Reader, FAQ, Mobile, tech basic, android, requirements
-description: How can I use CameraX or third-party camera modules with Dynamsoft Barcode Reader? - DBR Android FAQs.
+description: How can I use CameraX or third-party camera modules with Dynamsoft Barcode Reader?
 needAutoGenerateSidebar: true
 ---